highperformancecoder/minsky/Readme.md

 Dynamic flow systems program to simulate economic flows (ie. complex system dynamics).
 For a full overview, please see the [Introduction](Introduction.md)

+- [File Structure](File Structure.md) for an overview of folders and files
+- [Architecture](Architecture.md) for an overview of the app and DAG engine

 ## Getting Started

 ## System requirements